THE

 20

 Neoliberalism claimed there would be no bad consequences, that the profits of private enterprise flowing to the upper class would "trickle down" to the lower classes, minimizing wealth inequality... let the rich get richer and maybe the poor will get less poor.
 But the neoliberal plan was to weaken collective bargaining and dismantle government regulation, so there would be no countervailing forces to assure a fair distribution of wealth; trickle down would be at the discretion of those accumulating the wealth.
 What followed were decades of tax cuts, deregulation and wealth consolidation (the accelerated Republican agenda since Reagan).
-Tax cutting, in particular, was the mechanism for the accumulation of wealth; along with the U.S. Supreme Court giving corporations personhood, providing free speech protection to the political use of money in purchasing policy and politicians.
+Tax cutting, in particular, was the mechanism for the accumulation of wealth; along with the U.S. Supreme Court giving corporations personhood, providing free speech protection to the political use of money in purchasing policy and politicians... and the monopolization of media to propagandize public opinion.
 Neoliberalism is not the friend of democracy and the Rights of Man.

 The selfish brain treats veracity--truth, honesty and principle--as an option; and expediency as its first principle.
 The barrier to a truly created equal democracy lies in a failure to understand and confront the true intentions of the selfish brain: